davidmarble/virtualenvwrapper-win/README.rst

     directory to the default Python's site-packages directory. ``cd-`` will return you to the last directory you were in before calling ``cdsitepackages``.

+``cdvirtualenv``
+    If a virtualenv environment is active, change the current working directory to the active virtualenv base directory.
+If a virtualenv environment is not active, change the current working directory to the base directory of the default Python. ``cd-`` will return you to the last directory you were in before calling ``cdvirtualenv``.

 ``lssitepackages``
     If a virtualenv environment is active, list that environment's